laravel-ready/laravel-starter-next/resources/docs/dev/dx-notes/debugging.md

 # 🐞 Debugging

-With pre-configured logging and debugging tools, you can easily debug your application.
+With pre-configured logging, debugging and profiling tools, you can easily debug your application.
 There are multiple tools for different purposes.

 ---